Semi-prorepresentability of formal moduli problems and equivariant structures: Introduction

-Besides, a well-known philosophy of Drindfeld states that: ``If $X$ is a moduli space over a field $k$ of characteristic zero, then a formal neighborhood of any point $x \in X$ is controlled by a differential graded Lie algebra" of which Lurie's famous thesis (cf. \cite{4}) has given a rigorous formulation.
-Namely, instead of working with $\Art_k$, he works with the category of differential graded commutative artinian augmented $k$-algebras, denoted by $\dg_k$ and a formal moduli problem in his sense is defined to be a functor from $\dg_k \rightarrow \ens$ satisfying certain exactness conditions, where $\ens$ is the $\infty$-category of simplicial sets.
-Then he proves that there is an equivalence of $\infty$-categories between the homotopic category of formal moduli problems and that of differential graded Lie algebras.
+Besides, a well-known philosophy of Drindfeld states that: ``If $X$ is a moduli space over a field $k$ of characteristic zero, then a formal neighborhood of any point $x \in X$ is controlled by a differential graded Lie algebra" of which Lurie's paper \cite{4} and Pridham's one \cite{8} have given a rigorous formulation.
+Namely, instead of working with $\Art_k$, they work with the category of differential graded commutative artinian augmented $k$-algebras, denoted by $\dg_k$ and a formal moduli problem in his sense is defined to be a functor from $\dg_k \rightarrow \ens$ satisfying certain exactness conditions, where $\ens$ is the $\infty$-category of simplicial sets.
+Then they prove that there is an equivalence of $\infty$-categories between the homotopic category of formal moduli problems and that of differential graded Lie algebras.
 Furthermore, the prorepresentability (which corresponds to the notion of universality in the classical sense) of a formal moduli problem is reduced to checking some cohomological conditions on its associated differential graded Lie algebra, which is feasible for most of natural formal moduli problems that we encounter in reality.
 This can be viewed as an extremely astonishing generalization of Schlessinger's work on functors of artinian rings (cf. \cite{11}).